Rotating Banner Message 1: Lorem ipsum dolor

 Federal Legislative Solutions

-Bipartisan legislation to increase access and affordability of assisted living and address the industry’s workforce development needs, by helping lower-income seniors receive affordable care in assisted living through cost-reduction program, saving Medicaid money; and re-targeting existing HHS and DOL workforce training programs like Job Corps, American Job Centers and others to offer specializations in senior care.
+• Increase Access and Affordability and Support the Workforce.
+The Caring for Seniors Act is bipartisan legislation that would increase access and affordability of assisted living and address the industry’s workforce development needs, by helping lower-income seniors receive affordable care in assisted living through cost-reduction program, saving Medicaid money; and re-targeting existing HHS and DOL workforce training programs like Job Corps, American Job Centers and others to offer specializations in senior care.

-Bipartisan legislation to help foster intergenerational connections through the establishment of a grant program for assisted living and all long-term care settings to: operate a qualified child care facility or contract with a qualified child care facility; coordinate multigenerational activities between the integrated qualified child care facility and long-term care facility; and build a new, or expand an existing long-term care facility operated by the eligible entity for any of these purposes.
+• Promote Senior Socialization.
+The Care Across Generations Act is bipartisan legislation that would help foster intergenerational connections through the establishment of a grant program for assisted living and all long-term care settings to operate a qualified child care facility or contract with a qualified child care facility; the the Social Engagement and Network Initiatives for Older Relief (SENIOR) Act would help more seniors stay connected and promote socialization.

 Help Us Tell Our Story